Thanks for stopping by. You are currently logged in as a Guest

 Knowing this is a risky call, the maker tries to promote his king of hearts by leading the 10.
 West plays the ace of trump, north throws off and east must use the ace.
 Both teams now have a trick apiece with 2 trump having been played.

 Now West leads back the ace of spades.
 Both North and East follow suit using the queen and 9 respectively.
-Once again, the maker(S) is able to make good use of a trump.
+Once again, the maker(S) can make good use of a trump.
 The bidding team has their second trick with three trump gone

 Most successful calls may require taking some risk, but will always require careful planning and paying close attention to the cards that are played.